-Breast tomosynthesis, also called 3D mammography, provides a clearer, more accurate view of the breast and allows doctors to more effectively pinpoint the size, shape and location of any abnormalities.
+Breast tomosynthesis, also called 3D mammography, was pioneered by our care partners at Massachusetts General Hospital.
+It provides a clearer, more accurate view of the breast and allows doctors to more effectively pinpoint the size, shape and location of any abnormalities.
 This can lead to better detection, fewer call backs and greater peace of mind.

 Conventional 2D mammography produces a single, flattened image of the breast, making it difficult for doctors to detect small cancers.
 Breast tomosynthesis minimizes the impact of overlapping breast tissue during imaging because the camera moves over the breast taking images from multiple angles.
 These images are combined to create a three dimensional rendering of the entire breast.